The Laboratory of Plasma Studies: Uncovering mysteries of high energy density plasma physics

 Intellectually interesting, indeed.
 The lab is currently looking further into the physics behind how high energy density plasmas are formed and why they are so unstable.
 Over the past 50 years, they have uncovered many questions still in need of answers.
 They have also amassed a trove of diagnostics to help discover the answers, enough to keep them very busy for some time.
 The lab is now working on utilizing these diagnostics to understand the z-pinch plasmas they’re producing so they can compare the results with theoretical models and use them to validate their computer simulations.

-“By looking at the fundamental understanding of plasmas, we hope we can contribute to the practicalities that will eventually lead to inertial confinement fusion,” said Hammer.
+“By looking at the fundamental physics of high energy density plasmas, we hope we can contribute to the practicalities that will eventually lead to inertial confinement fusion,” said Hammer.

-There are many other things that plasmas could be useful for as well, ranging from plasma medicine and sanitization, all the way up to relativistic plasmas and fusion plasmas to explain the mysteries of the universe.
+There are many other things that plasmas could be useful for as well, ranging from plasma medicine and sanitization, all the way up to accelerating relativistic particles and understanding the mysteries of the universe.

 “The fact is most of the universe is not in the form of solid matter.
 Instead it is in the form of plasma or some form that we cannot see,” said Hammer.
 “We understand a good deal of what we’re looking at in our experiments, but there is so much more to uncover.
 So many things have yet to be explored in the universe of plasmas.
 We have a field that’s going to be around for a long time.”